jamiedelange/note-wizard/README.md

   * [Licenses](#licenses)

   # Installation Instructions
-  Clone the repository from https://github.com/jamiedelange/note-wizard
+  Clone the repository from https://github.com/jamiedelange/note-wizard, or just access the deployed application via this link: http://note-wizard.herokuapp.com/

   # Usage Information
   Run in Heroku to access app